How To Keep Mice Out of Your Home This Winter

 - Traditional snap traps.
 I think that these work the best.
 I know that you can go into the store and find a hundred different products on the market, but these are simple, and they work.

 - Always place the snap traps up against a wall.
 When mice come into your house they will follow a wall because they feel more secure.
-I’m not saying they will never go into a center of a room, but they will always go back to the wall.
+I’m not saying they will never go into the center of a room, but they will always go back to the wall.
 When baiting the snap traps, I always use peanut butter because it seems to work the best.
 You can try a piece of cheese but if you do not catch anything with that, try old trusty peanut butter.

 - Avoid Decon or any other inside poisons.
 I do not recommend putting any poison on the inside.
 When mice get into the poison on the inside they have a tendency to die on the inside.
 The last thing that you want is a mouse getting into the wall void and dying.
 If this happens there is not a lot that you can do about it.
 You will just have to put up with the foul odor for a few weeks.
 The chance of being able to find right where the mouse died inside of the wall void is slim to none.